aaDHumanities/dha25-org/_posts/2025-09-19-Bursaries.md

 **[Ashley Grace Dennis-Henderson](https://www.linkedin.com/in/ashley-dennis-henderson/) University of Adelaide**

-Ashley is a PhD candidate in Applied Mathematics and Statistics and a Lecturer in Mathematics at the University of Adelaide.
+Ashley Dennis-Henderson is a PhD candidate in Applied Mathematics and Statistics and a Lecturer in Mathematics at the University of Adelaide.
 Her PhD project focuses on how we can analyse Australian World War I diaries and letters using mathematical and computational techniques.
 Her research interests include natural language processing, optimisation, network analysis, digital humanities, and historical textual analysis.

 **[Mohamed W Fareed](https://www.linkedin.com/in/mohamed-w-fareed-msc-290627179/) University of Adelaide**